Xiaoyang-Xie/Xiaoyang-Xie.github.io/_pages/about.md

 So far, I have had three research experiences.
 At Peking University, I conducted research on the Dynamic Mode Decomposition (DMD) algorithm and the Weighted Essentially Non-Oscillatory (WENO) scheme.

 DMD is a data-driven method that extracts modes and their growth/decay rates from time series data, allowing us to predict the future evolution of the system.
-To avoid instability in predictions, I creatively introduced the Regularized DMD (ReDMD) method to address this issue.
+To avoid instability issues in predictions, I creatively introduced the Regularized DMD (ReDMD) method to address this issue.
 Currently, one paper about this research is under review.

-The WENO scheme is an important shock-capturing method in computational fluid dynamics, and the HWENO scheme incorporates Hermite interpolation in WENO reconstruction, making the reconstruction template more compact but also leading to instability and increased computational complexity.
+The WENO scheme is an important high order shock-capturing method in computational fluid dynamics, and the HWENO scheme incorporates Hermite interpolation in WENO reconstruction, making the reconstruction template more compact but also leading to instability and increased computational complexity.
 Building on previous work, I improved the original HWENO scheme and proposed a more robust and efficient HWENO-I scheme.
 Another paper on this research is currently under review.

-Now, I am conducting summer research at the Clima lab at Caltech.
+Now, I am conducting summer research internship at the Clima lab at Caltech.
 I am currently working on improving the design of gravity wave parameterization in global climate model.

 Hobbies